-Within the segments set out in "-Overview" above, AIB has migrated the management of the vast majority of its non-performing loans to FSG, AIB's standalone dedicated workout unit which supports personal and business customers in financial difficulty, leveraging on FSG's well-resourced operational capacity, workout expertise and skillset.
+Within the segments set out in "-Overview" above, AIB has migrated the management of the vast majority of its non-performing exposures to FSG, AIB's standalone dedicated workout unit which supports personal and business customers in financial difficulty, leveraging on FSG's well-resourced operational capacity, workout expertise and skillset.
 FSG has developed a comprehensive suite of sustainable solutions for customers in financial difficulty and has devised a holistic "One Customer" approach through its customer treatment strategies.
 The "One Customer" debt management strategy is in recognition of the fact that AIB's distressed portfolio is weighted towards customers who hold multiple asset types and associated debt obligations.

-AIB is moving into the mature stage of managing its customers in difficulty and non-performing loan portfolios.
-FSG has continued to evolve its standalone operating model to support AIB's objective to reduce its non-performing loans to more normalised European banking norms, whilst continuing to support its customers.
+AIB is moving into the mature stage of managing its customers in difficulty and non-performing exposure portfolios.
+FSG has continued to evolve its standalone operating model to support AIB's objective to reduce its non-performing exposures to more normalised European banking norms, whilst continuing to support its customers.
 FSG has placed increased focus on the performance of restructured customers in terms of compliance with asset disposal targets and covenants while managing the significant complexity and lengthy timeframes to support customers who are yet to be restructured.
-This has been supplemented by non-performing loan portfolio sales.
-FSG teams are aligned to the non-performing loan life cycle through the following units and activities in Ireland and the United Kingdom:
+This has been supplemented by non-performing exposure portfolio sales: